solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 ## Votes

 Validators submit votes which contain a list of slots.
-To be accepted, the vote must contain the list of slots currently in the VoteState program, along with new votes.
-The slots must match the VoteState exactly.
+To be accepted, the vote must contain the list of N slots currently in the VoteState program, along with new votes.
+The first `N - new votes`, must match the VoteState exactly.
+N should be large enough to enforce a lockout that spans a full epoch.

 * vote 0: 0
 * vote 1: 0, 1